systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 # DevLog: Integrating Themed Alert Blocks
-If you've ever read a programming guide or any online technical documentation, you're probably familiar with alert blocks.
+If you've ever read a programming guide or any online technical documentation, you're probably familiar with "quote blocks", or [block quotations].
-Alert blocks are sections of text, usually highlighted with backgrounds, borders,
-    other accentuating styles, or icons to draw attention to information.
-> [!TIP]
-This is an example of an alert block.

-By convention, these are often created from "quote blocks", or [block quotations], which are paragraphs of text, often indented, to indicate a special section, often a
+These are paragraphs of text, often indented, to indicate a special section, often a
     quote from another source.
 In Markdown, quote blocks are created by prefixing lines with the `>` character.
 ```markdown